-It was organised by the EU-funded "Programme for Prevention, Preparedness and Response to Natural and Man-made Disaster in the Eastern Partnership Countries" (PPRD East 2) to test the capacities of civil protection experts and rescue teams of the six Eastern Partner Countries (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine) to request, deliver and receive international assistance in case of a major disaster.
+It was organised by the EU-funded "Programme for Prevention, Preparedness and Response to Natural and Man-made Disaster in the Eastern Partnership Countries" (PPRD East 2) to test the capacities of civil protection experts and rescue teams of the six Eastern partner countries (Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine) to request, deliver and receive international assistance in case of a major disaster.

 The 1st part of the EU MOLDEX 2017 exercise took place in March 2017, when a Regional Table-Top exercise was conducted.
 This command-post exercise was triggered by an alert message announcing a major earthquake affecting parts of Moldova.